SeanLF/CSI4900/honours_project_report.md

 ## Methodology
 > What you did
+image of system (framework, pseudocode, description)

 ## Experimental Design
 > How did you evaluate
+data used, system used

 ## Experimental Results
 > What did you find
+evaluations, lessons learned

 ## Conclusion
 > Conclusions